ksDreamer/Awesome-VLA-Robotics/README.md

 * The constraints are: 1. candidate keypoint for grasping and moving target.
 2. sub-goal constraint for multi-tasks 3. path constraint for space-varying and pose-demanding tasks
 * The official github repo has a simulation version using OmniGibison, a platform from Isaac Sim.
 It doesn't have a complete version for real world implement.
 But many modules(vision ability to get keypoint, path constraint, sub-goal devision, etc.) are meaningful.

-TODO: COPA, MOKA
+TODO: COPA, MOKA, Octo

 # Recommended Resource
 1. Springer Handbook of Robotics, 2nd 2016
   Details knowledge of many aspects of robotics.
 Although published in 2016, most contents are still not outdated, helping you build up basic understanding and wide-range horizon of robotics.
 Use it as wikipedia by utilizing the content page and Ctrl+F function

+2. Introduction to Robotics, by John Craig

+  A textbook for beginners in robotics.

 ---